Skip to main content

 • Generally, Automatic Access Standard (AAS) is assumed for all tests and Analysis Nodes within the template.

 • Some GPS tests require a PSS®E model of the NEM (colloquially known as an 'OPDMS snapshot' in the industry).
-We do not provide these snapshots in this template.
+We do not provide these snapshots.
 You will have to provide your own pre-tuned dynamic base cases for these tests.

 • Network frequency dependency is by default disabled, but can be disabled if desired.